JessicaJohnBritto/WalshPulseSeq/README.md

 To use it in development mode.

 _Note: Be inside the directory where pyproject.toml is before running the following command.
-For eg - here WalshPulseSeq is the directory, therefore, the path variable should be ../WalshPulseSeq_.
+For eg - here `WalshPulseSeq` is the directory, therefore, the path variable should be `../WalshPulseSeq`_.
 ```bash
   python -m pip install -e .
 ```

-To install the package using git, use the following commands.
+To install the package using git, use the following command.

 ```bash
   python -m pip install git+https://github.com/JessicaJohnBritto/WalshPulseSeq.git#egg=WPSProtocol